fanoframework/fanoframework.github.io/security/csrf-protection/index.md

 ### Change token generator

-`TCsrfMiddlewareFactory` class, by default, uses `TCsrf` class to generate random token and to verify token. `TCsrf` uses `createGUID()` and SHA1 hash function to generate random token which may not be adequate.
-If you need stronger token generator, you can replace with your own implementation by creating class which implements `ICsrf` interface and provides following methods
+`TCsrfMiddlewareFactory` class, by default, uses `TCsrf` class to generate and to verify token. `TCsrf` uses `createGUID()`.
+GUID and a secret key that you set is used to calculated HMACSHA1 hash which will become token.

+If you need stronger token generator, you can replace with `TUrandomCsrf` class which use `/dev/urandom` to generate random bytes combined with HMACSHA1 hash and secret key.

+You can also replace with your own implementation by creating class which implements `ICsrf` interface and provides following methods

 ```
 function generateToken(out tokenName : string; out tokenValue : string) : ICsrf;